NREL/EnergyPlus/src/Transition/OutputRulesFiles/OutputChanges24-1-0-to-24-2-0.md

 An output variable will be added at both zone and space level: Zone Wetbulb Globe Temperature, and Space Wetbulb Globe Temperature

+### EnvelopeSummary in Tabular Reports

+In the Opaque Exterior table added “Zone” column

+Add an entirely new table called Opaque Construction Layers which shows the layers of materials for each construction

+###	EquipmentSummary in Tabular Reports

+In the DX Heating Coils table added "Supplemental Heat High Shutoff Temperature”

+In the Fans table added "Motor Loss Zone Name"

+Added an entirely new table called Air Terminals

+###	SystemSummary in Tabular Reports

+In the Demand Controlled Ventilation table added the "type"

+Added an entirely new table called Thermostat Schedules

+## New HVAC Topology report in Tabular Reports

+The HVAC Topology report provides information about the arrangement of HVAC components in the supply and demand side of the airloop, zone equipment, and plant loop.
+Each row shows the additional component, sub-component, or sub-sub-component being added to the arrangement.